 Laura H. Pomerantz, 63, has served as one of our directors since our inception in 2007.
 Ms. Pomerantz is a Principal at PBS Gould Venture, LLC, d/b/a PBS Real Estate, LLC ("PBS Real Estate"), a boutique firm that offers commercial real estate advisory solutions to both tenants and landlords.
-Prior to joining PBS Real Estate in 2001, Ms. Pomerantz was a Senior Managing Director at Newmark & Company Real Estate.
-Prior to joining Newmark & Company Real Estate in 1996, Ms. Pomerantz was Executive Managing Director of S.L.
+Prior to joining PBS Real Estate in 2001, Ms. Pomerantz was a Senior Managing Director at Newmark & Company Real Estate in 1996, Ms. Pomerantz was Executive Managing Director of S.L.
 Green (NYSE: SLG) and prior to that she was the Executive Vice President of The Leslie Fay Companies, Inc., having responsibility for supervising several of its upscale fashion divisions.
 She was with The Leslie Fay Companies, Inc. for over 18 years and served on the company's Board of Directors.
 She is a member of the Carnegie Hall Board of Trustees and is a director at WIN (Women in Need) and G-III Apparel Group, Ltd. (NASDAQ: GIII).
 Ms. Pomerantz received an A.B.A in Business Administration from Miami Dade Community College.
-We believe Ms. Pomerantz's significant prior experience as a Principal at PBS Real Estate and at other real estate and retail companies makes her qualified to serve as a director.
+We believe Ms. Pomerantz's significant prior experience as a Principal at PBS Real Estate and other real estate and retail companies makes her qualified to serve as a director.

 Stuart A. Tanz, 52, has served as our President and Chief Executive Officer and one of our directors since 2009.
 Mr. Tanz was the Chief Executive Officer of United Income Properties, Inc. from 2006 to 2009 and its Chief Operating Officer and President from 1988 to 1992.
 United Income Properties, Inc. was a privately owned retail real estate development company in Southern California which developed, owned and operated various shopping centers in Southern California and now owns, manages and operates approximately 2,250 self-storage units and a retail property.
-From 1997 to 2006, Mr. Tanz was the Chairman, Chief Executive Officer and President of Pan Pacific Retail Properties, Inc., during which period its total market capitalization increased by 795% from \$447 million to vore \$4 billion.
-Mr. Tanz oversaw and administered all aspects of Pan Pacific Retail Properties, Inc.'s business, management, finance and personnel and led its \$146 million initial public offering on the NYSE and ultimately in the sale of the company for \$4.1 billion to Kinco Realty Corp.
-(NYSE: KIM) in November 2006.
-From 1992 to December 1996, Mr. Tanz was the Director of Revenue Properties Company Limited and was the Co-Chief Executive Officer from May 1996 to August 1997.
+From 1997 to 2006, Mr. Tanz was the Chierman, Chief Executive Officer and President of Pan Pacific Retail Properties, Inc., during which period its total market capitalization increased by 795% from \$447 million to over \$4 billion.
+Mr. Tanz oversaw and administered all aspects of Pan Pacific Retail Properties, Inc., suring which period its total market capitalization increased by 795% from \$447 million to over \$4 billion.
+Mr. Tanz oversaw and administered all aspects of Pan Pacific Retail Properties, Inc., suring which period its total market capitalization increased by 795% from \$447 million to over \$4 billion.
+Mr. Tanz oversaw and administered all aspects of Pan Pacific Retail Properties, Inc., suring which period its total market capitalization increased by 795% from \$447 million to over \$4 billion.
+Mr. Tanz was a director from May 1996 to August 1997.
 Revenue Properties Company Limited was a publicly traded company on the Toronto Stock Exchange that was the parent company of Pan Pacific Development Corp., where Mr. Tanz was the President and Chief Operating Officer from 1992 to 1997.
-From 1982 to 1988, Mr. Tanz was the Director of Acquisitions of Southern California at Bramalea Limited, based in Toronto, Canada, and Bramalea California Inc. Mr. Tanz is a member of the Advisory Council for the University of Southern California Lusk Center for Real Estate and the Policy Advisory Board of Burnham-Moores Institute of Real Estate at the University of San Diego.
-Mr. Tanz is a member of International Council of Shopping Centers and Young Presidents Organization.
-In 1998, National Real Estate Investors named Mr. Tanz as one of
+From 1982 to 1988, Mr. Tanz was the Director of Acquisitions of Southern California at Bramalea Limited, based in Toronto, Canada, and Bramalea California Inc. Mr. Tanz is a member of the Advisory Council for the University of Southern California Lusk Center for Real Estate and the Policy Advisory Board of Burnham-Moores Institute of Real Estate at the University of San D